JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

 Date: 2024-07-22
 Modified: 2024-07-22
 Category: Articles
-Tags: software engineering, backend, web development, rest api
+Tags: api, backend, programming, software development, web development
 Slug: understanding-rest-apis
 Authors: Juan José Farina
 Summary: Are you a master of REST APIs?
 Check this article where I delve into their origins, structure, and how they work.